Bastille (band): Formation and early releases (2010–2011)

-Bad Blood and All This Bad Blood (2012–2015)
+Bad Blood and All This Bad Blood (2012–2014)

 On 27 April 2012, their first official single release, "Overjoyed", was released through Virgin Records, as confirmed by EMI on 1 May 2012.
 Following its video premiere in November 2011, popular music publication, Q Magazine introduced the track as its 'Track of the Day' for 7 March 2012.
-The second single to be released from the upcoming debut studio album, Bad Blood, was the eponymous track, "Bad Blood".
+The second single to be released from the upcoming debut studio album, Bad Blood, was the title track, "Bad Blood".
 An accompanying video for the single was released on the band's official VEVO channel on 29 June 2012, and digitally through Virgin Records on 20 August 2012.
-Bastille was also named 'New Band of the Day' by British newspaper The Guardian in July 2012.
+Bastille was also named 'New Band of the Day' by The Guardian in July 2012.
 The song charted moderately at number 90 in the United Kingdom and saw the group's first entry into the chart.
-In August 2012 the band performed at UK festivals like Reading and Leeds, as well as supporting British singer-songwriter Emeli Sandé.
-They later played a small headlining tour, titled 'Flaws Tour' in October 2012, with Swiss Lips as their support act. in November 2012, the band performed at Hong Kong's Clockenflap Music and Arts Festival, their first outside of Europe.
+In August 2012, the band performed at UK festivals like Reading and Leeds, as well as supporting British singer-songwriter Emeli Sandé.
+They later played a small headlining tour, titled 'Flaws Tour' in October 2012, with Swiss Lips as their support act.
+In November 2012, the band performed at Hong Kong's Clockenflap Music and Arts Festival, their first outside of Europe.
 Their third single, a re-release of their first 7" non-album single "Flaws", was a commercial success, earning the group their first position in the UK Top 40, debuting at number-twenty-one.